 Cost by Thickness

-Most laminate flooring is between 8 and 10 millimeters thick.
+Most laminate flooring is between 8 and 10 mm thick.
 Thinner laminate is still resistant to scratching and denting, but it’s more prone to bending and is noisier to walk on, so it’s only recommended for areas of the home with low foot traffic.
-Thick, 12-millimeter laminate is best for high-traffic areas.
-You’ll pay more for thicker laminate, but you may not need underlayment or a perfectly even floor substrate.
+Thick, 12-millimeter laminate is best for high-traffic areas and offers better noise insulation and stability.
+You’ll pay more for thicker laminate, but you could save on the underlayment since you could use a thinner and potentially less expensive option.

 Thickness in MillimetersCost per Square Foot